apacheli/whirlybird/core/gateway/README.md

 ### Sharding

-Although Whirlybird does support sharding, the current implementation is very bare-bones.
-Whirlybird will support clusters and make integrating with [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) easier sometime in the future.
+Although whirlybird does support sharding, the current implementation is very bare-bones. whirlybird will support clusters and make integrating with [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) easier sometime in the future.